ZinuoS/treasury-auction-forecast/README.md

 # Treasury Auction Curve Forecast

-A leakage-safe machine-learning pipeline that quantifies the intraday dislocation at US Treasury auctions and forecasts its influence on the yield curve over the following 1–10 business days.
+A leakage-safe machine-learning pipeline that quantifies the intraday dislocation at US Treasury auctions and forecasts its influence on the yield curve over the following 1–3 business days(with decay index half-life estimated)
 ---

 ## Pipeline stages